swedenconnect/technical-framework/OIDC - Sweden Connect - OpenID Connect Profile.md

 Components compliant with this profile MUST adhere to the requirements of [The Swedish OpenID Connect Profile](#oidc-sweden-profile), \[[OIDC.Sweden.Profile](#oidc-sweden-profile)\] along with the extensions and requirements stated in the rest of this profile.

-When a component compliant with this profile is interacting with other components compliant with this profile, all components MUST fully conform to the features and requirements of this specification.
-Any interaction with components that are not compliant with this profile is out of scope for this specification.

 <a name="openid-provider-requirements"></a>
 ## 2. OpenID Provider Requirements